badili/livhealth_scripts/README.md

-# livhealth_scripts
+# LivHealth Scripts
-The processing scripts for LivHealth
+The processing scripts for LivHealth, http://livhealth.or.ke